logzio/logzio-mysql-logs/k8s/README.md

 ### 1. Create monitoring namespace:

-If you don't already have a **monitoring** namespace in your cluster, you can create one using the following command:
+If you don't already have a **monitoring** namespace in your cluster, create one using the following command:

 ```sh
 kubectl create namespace monitoring
 ```

-We will deploy our solution under that namespace.
+The `logzio-mysql-logs` will be deployed under this namespace.

 ### 2. Store your credentials:

-Save your Logz.io shipping credentials as a Kubernetes secret.
-Customize the sample command below to your specifics before running it.
+Save your Logz.io shipping credentials as a Kubernetes secret using the following command:

 ```sh